stappersg/ferron-website/src/pages/vulnerabilities.md

 Some older versions of Ferron may contain security vulnerabilities.
 It's recommended to keep Ferron up-to-date.

+## Fixed in Ferron 1.0.0-beta3

+- An attacker could send a request body smaller than the specified length, wait for a long time, and repeat with many connections to possibly exhaust the server resources.
+This is because the server doesn't implement server timeouts.
+(CWE-400)

 ## Fixed in Ferron 1.0.0-beta2

 - An attacker could send a partial request body to the server, and then other parts of partial request body to possibly exhaust the server resources.
 This is because the server only sends first part of request body into web application.
 (CWE-770; _cgi_ module; introduced in Project Karpacz 0.6.0).